 To evaluate an application's overall performance loss under Secom, we further measure the execution time of a set of programs.
+The test-bed used in this evaluation is a machine that contains a Pentium-4 2.8GHz CPU with 512MB memory and runs applications including WinZip32, xCopy, BCC32 and WebBench.
 The execution time is the average elapsed time from the start of a program to its termination.
-The results are listed in Figure 9.
-We can see that Secom imposes only $0.8\% \sim 8.7\%$ more overhead on the system when running these programs compared to that of FVM.
+The results are listed in Figure 7.
+We can see that Secom imposes only 0.8%~8.3% more overhead on the system when running these programs compared to that of FVM.
+Comparing to BackTracer [10] that reports overhead of 9% for only tracing OS-level information flow, these results are encouraging given that Secom is a type of on-line intrusion detection and recovery system based on a single host.